 Considerations, Issues, and Problems to Understand

-If connecting to a healthcare provider is not an issue then there are a number of other things to know, listed below in no special order:
+If connecting to a healthcare provider is not an issue, then there are several other things to know, listed below in no particular order:

 - Appearance – products such as medical alert pendants are perceived by many seniors as a stigma and for a long time, many were considered ugly, especially by the ladies.
 Recently the trend is away from ugly design, and some products are indistinguishable from jewelry.